skovhus/auto-versioned-trpc-aws-lambda/README.md

 In this proof of concept, we look into automatic versioning of endpoints.
 The idea: deploy multiple immutable tRPC servers – each prefixed with a hash of the content of the server.

-Here we are using the node.js AWS SDK to deploy the AWS Lambda – any declarative framework (e.g. Terrraform or Serverless) doesn't fit well with creating a lot of dynamic resources for each deployment.
+Here we are using the node.js AWS SDK to deploy the AWS Lambda.

 What goes on behind the scenes?

 For every deploy:

-1. Update lambda function code + publish it + create an alias to that specific version
-2. AWS API Gateway: create resource matching the auto generated version key → create a `{proxy+}` child resource
-3. AWS API gateway: integrate the new version of the lambda function with the proxy resource → release the gateway

-⚠️ Note that AWS makes this a multi step process to update their API Gateway with the dynamic resource...
-And we can end up in a bad state if the deployment fails while create resources – something the deploy script takes care of.
+1. Check if any lambda matches the hash of the server (skip the rest if that is the case)
+2. Create a new lambda function + add a Function URL

 ## Local development